A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 For the first few years after the bulk of the ACA’s reforms were implemented, employers were not allowed to reimburse employees for the cost of individual health insurance.

 But those rules were relaxed when the 21st Century Cures Act allowed for qualified small-employer health reimbursement arrangements (QSEHRAs) starting in 2017.
-And the rules were even more relaxed as of 2020, with employers of any size allowed to use individual coverage health reimbursement arrangements (ICHRAs).1 Large employers can use ICHRAs to satisfy the employer mandate, as long as the ICHRA is substantial enough to make coverage affordable for the employees.
+And the rules were even more relaxed in 2020, with employers of any size allowed to use individual coverage health reimbursement arrangements (ICHRAs).1 Large employers can use ICHRAs to satisfy the employer mandate, as long as the ICHRA is substantial enough to make coverage affordable for the employees.

 Read IRS FAQs about QSEHRAs.